sherminvo/TokenEconomyBook/README.md

 Second edition, first amended printing, Nov 2020.<br>
 The first edition was published by BlockchainHub Berlin https://blokchainnub.net in June 2019 under the title “Token Economy: How Blockchain & Smart contracts revolutionize the Economy” and had two amended editions.

-# Read the Book Online, fork it or translate it into other languages
+# Read, fork or translate the book into other languages
 https://github.com/sherminvo/TokenEconomyBook/wiki

 # About the Book